Irish mythology: Fianna Cycle

-Like the Ulster Cycle, the Fianna Cycle or Fenian Cycle, also referred to as the Ossianic Cycle, is concerned with the deeds of Irish heroes.
+Like the Ulster Cycle, the Fianna Cycle (or Fenian Cycle, also referred to as the Ossianic Cycle) is concerned with the deeds of Irish heroes.
 The stories of the Cycle appear to be set around the 3rd century and mainly in the provinces of Leinster and Munster.
-They differ from the other cycles in the strength of their links with the Gaelic-speaking community in Scotland and there are many extant texts from that country.
-They also differ from the Ulster Cycle in that the stories are told mainly in verse and that in tone they are nearer to the tradition of romance than the tradition of epic.
+Differently, the Fianna Cycle has strong links to Gaelic Scotland, with many extant texts from that country.
+They also differ from the Ulster Cycle in that the stories are told mainly in verse, and that in tone they are nearer to the tradition of romance than the tradition of epic.
 The stories concern the doings of Fionn mac Cumhaill and his band of soldiers, the Fianna.

-The single most important source for the Fianna Cycle is the Acallam na Senórach (Colloquy of the Old Men), which is found in two 15th century manuscripts, the Book of Lismore and Laud 610, as well as a 17th century manuscript from Killiney, County Dublin.
+The single-largest medieval Irish text for the Fianna Cycle is the Acallam na Senórach (Colloquy of the Old Men), which is found in two 15th century manuscripts, the Book of Lismore and Laud 610, as well as a 17th century manuscript from Killiney, County Dublin.
 The text is dated from linguistic evidence to the 12th century.
 The text records conversations between Caílte mac Rónáin and Oisín, the last surviving members of the Fianna, and Saint Patrick, and consists of about 8,000 lines.
 The late dates of the manuscripts may reflect a longer oral tradition for the Fenian stories.

 The Fianna of the story are divided into the Clann Baiscne, led by Fionn mac Cumhaill (often rendered as "Finn MacCool", Finn Son of Cumhall), and the Clann Morna, led by his enemy, Goll mac Morna.
-Goll killed Fionn's father, Cumhal, in battle and the boy Fionn was brought up in secrecy.
+Goll killed Fionn's father, Cumhal, in battle, and the boy Fionn was brought up in secrecy.
 As a youth, while being trained in the art of poetry, he accidentally burned his thumb while cooking the Salmon of Knowledge, which allowed him to suck or bite his thumb to receive bursts of stupendous wisdom.
 He took his place as the leader of his band and numerous tales are told of their adventures.
-Two of the greatest of the Irish tales, Tóraigheacht Dhiarmada agus Ghráinne (The Pursuit of Diarmuid and Gráinne) and Oisín in Tír na nÓg form part of the cycle.
-The Diarmuid and Grainne story, which is one of the cycle's few prose tales, is a probable source of Tristan and Iseult.
+Tóraigheacht Dhiarmada agus Ghráinne (The Pursuit of Diarmuid and Gráinne) billed as the greatest prose narrative of the cycle, has only survived in modern Irish texts dating to the 17th century at the oldest, though still asserted to contain elements from the 10th century.
+(Note: It was proposed in the 19th century that certain elements of the Pursuit of Diarmuid contributed to Tristan and Iseult, and argued persuasively by Gertrude Schoepperle (Tristan and Isolt, a study of the sources of the romance, 1913) according to Mackillop.)
+The legend of Oisín and his otherworldly lover Niamh Cinn-Óir is also widespread, and known in various oral tellings, but was not set down in writing until c.
+1750 when Mícheál Coimín (1676–1760) composed the Laoi Oisín i dṪír Na nÓg ("Lay of Oisín in the Land of Youth").